Cornwall family alleges being attacked repeatedly by gang of young people | CBC News

 Cornwall family alleges being attacked repeatedly by gang of young people

-Calls about 'trouble with youth' have jumped 20 per cent, Cornwall police say
+Calls about 'trouble with youth' jumped 20% last year, Cornwall police say

 A Bangladeshi family from Cornwall, Ont., no longer visits the city's harbour after a series of waterfront attacks that have left them feeling "victimized" and "terrorized."

-On separate occasions in the last number of months, Fahim Rana, 23, says the same group of young people shot a BB gun, once at him and another time at his sister.
+On separate occasions in the last number of months, Fahim Rana, 23, said the same group of young people shot a BB gun, once at him and another time at his sister.

-"I didn't even see them coming," said Rana, who moved to Canada with his family four years ago — first to Toronto, then Cornwall.
+"I didn't even see them coming," said Rana, who moved to Canada with his family four years ago — first to Toronto, then Cornwall, southeast of Ottawa.

 "They started shooting from far away.
 From an inch below my eye, they hit me.
-I could have been blinded," said the food delivery driver.
+I could have been blinded," added the food delivery driver.

 The [Canadian] dream is really not what you think. - Fahim Rana